glitsj16/firejail-handler-http/README.md

 	* firejail
 	* inotify-tools
-	* a supported web browser
+	* a web browser with a working firejail profile
 	* xdg-utils

 Clone the source code from the Git repository and install manually: